 - Food, paper products and other groceries for emergency restocking of distribution centers or stores.

 Direct assistance does not include routine commercial deliveries, including mixed loads with a nominal quantity of qualifying emergency relief added to obtain the benefits of this emergency declaration.
 ATA encourages motor carriers to review the extended declaration to determine if their operations are included.
+The declaration can be found here.

 Frequently Asked Questions: